 Gerwig roots around in meaty class issues with a marvelously deft touch.
 In Lady Bird, economic status is a fact of life that determines people’s upbringing and their future limits.
 Lady Bird isn’t always quiet about it, and she helplessly looks up to her supposed betters, but she mostly accepts these realities.
 Instead of stealing from Lady Bird’s parents in order to pass as wealthy, she and Marion sift through thrift store racks together; her primary act of financial rebellion is to secretly apply to the sorts of liberal, East Coast schools that her family can’t afford with money socked away from a summer job.
 Though many of the mundane and enduring conflicts that erupt between mother and daughter are rooted in financial distress, the family’s struggles become manifest in more subtle and devastating ways: Lady Bird’s mother works a double on her 18th birthday, and her father, Larry (Tracy Letts), has to go back on expensive pills to treat depression because he’s just lost his job.

-Lady Bird has a quiet and concise outrage about economic inequality, and key to its emotional generosity is that even minor supporting characters seem aware of how unfair it is that one’s future can be determined by something so random as when and where they were born.
+Lady Bird has a quiet and concise outrage about economic inequality, and key to its emotional generosity is that even minor supporting characters seem aware of how unfair it is that their futures can be determined by something so random as when and where they’re born.
 There are limits to the film’s curiosity—most of the male characters are warm but one-dimensional, and prone to disappearing from the narrative for long stretches—but some bracing departures from Lady Bird’s point of view offer reminders that no amount of luxury can inoculate us from tragedy: Illness, violence, and suicide seem to touch everyone’s lives here. (“Remember that you are dust and to dust you will return,” a priest intones during an Ash Wednesday service at school.)